GhostVox/crackle/README.md

 # crackle
-This is my attempt to build a cli tool to correctly guess the wordly word of the day.
+This is my attempt to build a cli tool to correctly guess the wordle word of the day.